Reduce your footprint

 - Be in control of your decision-making, in a calm, conscious, considered way

-- Balance your needs for fun and fulfilment with your desire to ‘tread lightly’ on the planet
+- Balance your needs for fun and fulfillment with your desire to ‘tread lightly’ on the planet

 - Notice and take opportunities to live a greener life